des4maisons/til/til.md

+* Most likely, knife is already configured on your chef server.
 * There are 2 ways to bootstrap a new knife workstation.
 One involves having access to the chef server, the other requires the admin's pem file (key).
   Both involve having the validator.pem available on the workstation.